Do you know someone who’s in love with Japanese culture?

 Japanese knives are renowned for their high quality and are considered an ideal investment for anyone who’s serious about cooking.

-Although they’re usually expensive, getting a gorgeous and intricately designed Japanese knife set doesn’t have to break the bank!
+Although they’re usually expensive, getting a gorgeous and intricately designed Japanese knife set (Amazon affiliate link) doesn’t have to break the bank!

 These knives can last a lifetime if handled with care.
 Most are made from stainless steel, and can be sharpened when they become dull over time.
 I use my chef knife (santoku) almost every day when preparing meals.